jekyllstein/Reinforcement-Learning-Sutton-Barto-Exercise-Solutions/Chapter_1.md

 computed when we do, and when we do not, learn from exploratory moves?
 Assuming that we do continue to make exploratory moves, which set of probabilities might be better to learn?
 Which would result in more wins?
+> The value function estimate is supposed to represent the expected future reward of the policy being evaluated.
+The policy itself will all or most of the time select the action with the highest value estimate.
+If we do learning updates after exploratory moves then we are updating the value function based on a future state that it would not normally reach.
+If we restrict learning updates to non-exporatory moves then we are only updating the value function based on actions that it would take as far as the policy is defined at that moment.
+I believe that since the non-exploratory move updates best reflect the behavior of the policy then those learning updates and converged probabilities are better for learning and would result in more wins.
+We want the updates to the value function to be as accurate as possible reflecting the behavior policy we are converging too over time.
+Since the exploratory moves are by definition random they cannot be accurate predicted as part of an accurate value estimate of the policy.

 *Exercise 1.5: Other Improvements* Can you think of other ways to improve the reinforcement learning player?
 Can you think of any better way to solve the tic-tac-toe problem as posed? ⇤
+> Since the game is very simple, rather can estimating the value function and updating it with one forward step perhaps we could see what happens to the value function multiple steps into the future considering every possible response from our opponent.
+That way we could explore more of the action space even if the opponent does not actually play those moves.
+Even if we ignore all the value function estimation techniques, we can do this type of exhaustive search to just evaluate every starting position and subsequent positions to see which states lead to wins, losses, and draws.
+This approach would simply simulate all the game states and have a policy based on every possible outcome from each state.
+For a game this simple that approach is possible, but for games with many more states such an exhaustive search is intractable.